Working with multi-camera live/studio scripts & rundowns!World's smartest entertainment scripts! Sign up if you haven't already!

 Add scene content

-Then click in the script text area to start writing.
-Now you will see the styles menu appear, where you can select Action or Dialogue.
-This will put an icon before any action or dialogue, letting team members know what each line is, but also selecting this content for later teleprompter export.
+Click in the script text area to start writing.
+Now you will see the styles menu appear, where you can select Action, Dialogue or Camera.
+This will put an icon before any action, dialogue or camera instruction, letting team members know what each line is, but also selecting this content for later teleprompter export.

 To add more action or dialogue, just hit enter and the marker be on the next line with a new icon in front of it.
 Use the styles menu if you want to switch from dialogue to action, or the reverse.